 Mobile apps are flooding the app stores and the count is just growing day by day.
-You and me have used and even shared with our friends many app but there are also apps which launched and disappeared forever without enjoying much success.
-For such apps, in lay man’s term we say, they had a great idea but it was sheer bad luck.
-Well the fact is always it is not bad luck that plays the trick for your failure, sometimes it you who fall short in doing your homework and the app just fall prey to it.
+You and me have used and even shared with our friends many app.
+But there are also apps which launched and disappeared forever without enjoying much success.
+For such apps, in layman’s term we say, they had a great idea but it was sheer bad luck.
+Well the fact is, always it is not bad luck that plays the trick for your failure.
+Sometimes if you fall short in doing your homework and the app just fall prey to it.

 A mobile app is downloaded, installed and used by users when they find it very useful and value adding in their life.
 For example, ‘WhatsApp’ is a great chat app and let’s us be in touch with our dear ones via text, images, videos, audio voice record, etc. Similarly, ‘CandyCrush’ is widely used by many these days to kill their boredom and enjoy a fun, colourful and relaxing game of one/two in between.
 Now if I am to list the names to such engaging and useful apps, the list would be unending.
 But if you have an app or an idea worth developing into an app – what you should bother is not my list of useful apps, rather you should think why your app is not in my list or whether your idea has the potential to become part of my list.